Anne Lünenbürger: Activity as a concert singer

 In addition to her work as an opera singer, Lünenbürger is also active nationally as a concert singer.
 Her concert repertoire ranges from classical music to Romantic music and includes the modern as well.
 In Frankfurt in 1998 she sang the soprano part in Verdi's Messa da Requiem.
 In 2009 she sang the Christmas Carols op.
 8 by Peter Cornelius in Fürth.
 Since 2011, she has appeared regularly as a soloist at concerts of the Fürth Chamber Orchestra.
 In February 2014, she was soloist at an operetta concert of the Fürth Chamber Orchestra in Schwaig near Nuremberg.

 In November 2014, Lünenbürger performed in her hometown Landau in a concert and piano recital with romantic songs and piano pieces by Felix Mendelssohn Bartholdy, Robert Schumann and Edvard Grieg.
 In June 2016 Lünenbürger gave a guest performance in Landau with the programme Ja, so singt man nur in Wien ....
 In October 2017, Lünenbürger gave a concert entitled "Hungarian Dreams" at the Neumarkt Reitstadel.

 Guest performances

 Lünenbürger has had guest engagements at the Komische Oper Berlin, the Staatstheater am Gärtnerplatz in Munich and the Theater Dortmund, as well as in Prague and at the Wiener Volksoper.
 In 2010 she sang the title role in the opera Tosca at the Opernfestspiele Heidenheim.
 In 2005, she appeared as Freia and Helmwige in Richard Wagner's Der Ring des Nibelungen at a guest performance of the Nuremberg State Theatre in the People's Republic of China.

-In recognition of her artistic merits Lünenbürger was appointed Bavarian Kammer Singer in 2008.
+In recognition of her artistic merits Lünenbürger was appointed Bavarian Kammersänger in 2008.